**Important Disclaimer:** *This information is for educational purposes only and does not constitute marketing of any specific Medicare plan. Please contact Medicare.gov, 1-800-MEDICARE, or your local State Health Insurance Program (SHIP) to get information on all of your options. This material is n

 May 4, 2026 Category: Medicare 5 min read

 Mental health is an essential component of overall wellness, especially as we age.
-Medicare recognizes the importance of mental health care and provides coverage for a wide range of services, but understanding what's covered, what you'll pay, and how to access care can be complex.
+Medicare recognizes the importance of mental health care and provides coverage for a wide range of services — but understanding what's covered, what you'll pay, and how to access care can be complex.

 Whether you're dealing with depression, anxiety, dementia-related behavioral issues, or substance abuse, Medicare offers coverage options that can help you get the care you need.
 Knowing your benefits can make the difference between getting treatment and going without necessary care.

-Medicare's Mental Health Coverage: The Basics
+**Medicare's Mental Health Coverage: The Big Picture**

 Medicare covers mental health services through multiple parts:

-Medicare Part A: Inpatient Mental Health Coverage
+**Medicare Part A: Inpatient Mental Health Coverage (2026)**

 **Inpatient Psychiatric Hospital Care**